 That is, unless a rare condition occurs.
 According to ASPCA Pet Insurance, very rarely, males are born with XXY chromosomes.
 They present as male cats but can have tortoiseshell coats because they have two X chromosomes.

 This condition can cause Klinefelter’s Syndrome, which can lead to developmental issues, behavioral problems, bones that break easily, and increased body fat that can contribute to diabetes and heart disease.
 These cats are sterile, and many experience shorter lifespans.

-While tortoiseshell cats typically aren’t predisposed to health issues because of their color, it’s still important to understand any health issues that may come with your cat’s breed.
+While tortoiseshell cats typically aren’t predisposed to health issues because of their color, it’s still important to understand any health issues that may come with your cat’s background.
 If you know your cat’s breed, ask your veterinarian or do a little research into their common health problems so you’re aware of any symptoms that you should look out for.

 Beyond that, your tortie will benefit from the same quality healthcare that you’d provide any other cat.
-That healthcare starts with a quality diet and a lifestyle designed to keep your kitty entertained and active.
+That healthcare starts with a good diet and a lifestyle designed to keep your kitty entertained and active.